gndec-2021/Newsletter/Content/Sports/Sports.md

 ## Achievements

-- The college won PTU Over All Combined Championship Trophy both in session 2018-19 &19-20.Rs.2 lac for each session was awarded consecutively by IKGPTU, Kapurthala for this outstanding achievements.The college is reigning this Trophy from the last 17 years consecutively.
+- The college won **IKG PTU Over All Combined Championship Trophy** both in session 2018-19 &19-20.Rs.2 lac for each session was awarded consecutively by IKGPTU, Kapurthala for this outstanding achievements.The college is reigning this Trophy from the last 17 years consecutively.

 ![1](Images/overall.jpg)

 ## News